arcsoftech/javascript-session-refresh/readme.md

 ## How to use it

+There are two implementations: for Bootstrap'ed websites and non-Bootstrap'ed ones.

+### Bootstrap'ed

 Add links to the ```<head>``` section of your HTML document or at the bottom of ```<body>``` section

 ```